Searching in All [clear]

-While deciding whether to purchase an existing business, you must thoroughly investigate the business and obtain information from the seller.
-See Idaho SBDC’s Buying a Business Checklist as a starting point for the investigation process.
-You need accurate financial statements/tax returns on the business in order to make an informed decision about buying it.
-Should the seller tell you that the business has unreported cash sales, beware!
+You need accurate financial statements/tax returns for the business in order to make an informed decision about buying it.
+Should the seller tell you the business has unreported cash sales, beware!
 Inaccurate reporting to tax agencies is dishonest and illegal.
 Seller claims of unreported sales should never be counted to determine the cash flow of a business.
 These claims are unreliable at best.
 When making a purchase decision, the buyer should rely on financial information which can be documented (i.e. tax returns, accountant-generated financial reports).
-Lenders only consider documented financial information.
+Lenders only consider documented financial information and so should you.

 I’m buying an existing business that happens to be a franchise.
 Is there anything special I should know or consider?

 You should obtain a copy of the franchise agreement and review it carefully.
-You should also determine if you’ll be required to pay the entire franchise fee, transfer fee, royalty fees, or advertising fees.
-In most cases, the franchise will have to approve the transfer or sale of the franchise.
-If you are seeking an SBA loan, it is important to determine if the franchise is one which is eligible for SBA financing.
+You should also determine if you’ll be required to pay the entire franchise fee, a transfer fee, royalty fees, or advertising fees.
+In most cases, the franchise will have to approve the transfer or sale.
+If you are seeking an SBA loan, it is important to determine if the franchise is one that is eligible for SBA financing.
 For more information, see the opens in a new windowSBA Franchise Directory.